-The modelling is prepared on the basis of the information publicly available.
-This has been refined and modified through discussions with Kogarah Council but no discussions have been undertaking with any of the other councils.
+The modelling is prepared on the basis of the information which is publicly available.
+This has been refined and modified through discussions with Rockdale City Council but no discussions have been undertaken with any of the other councils for the purposes of this business case.

-Where the data is inconsistent or unclear it has not been included and will be recorded as either 'no data' or 'no result'
+Where the data is inconsistent or unclear it has not been included and will be recorded as either 'no data' or 'no result'.

-The data provided within the model is drawn from a variety of sources (including Kogarah directly) however it is acknowledged that the timeframe limits our capacity to refine both the available data and the model itself to a fine level of detail.
+The data provided within the model is drawn from a variety of sources (including Rockdale directly) however it is acknowledged that the timeframe limits our capacity to refine both the available data and the model itself to a fine level of detail.